PDF Archive

 Guided by biblical values of love, justice, and service, Hannah began responding to both practical and relational needs education, advocacy, community not as separate programs but as expressions of the same friendship she had always offered.

-Today, Amigo continues to grow as a faith-rooted community that sees refugees not as recipients of aid, but as neighbors and friends.
+Today, Amigo continues to grow as a faith-rooted community that sees North Korean defectors and refugees not as recipients of aid, but as neighbors and friends.
 The kitchen table is still at the center of it all.

 "Together, we seek restoration, resilience, and a more compassionate society where everyone has a place to call home."